 This is an XLSX file, so you can open it in pretty much any spreadsheet program: Excel, LibreOffice, Numbers.
 If you don’t have any of those, Google Sheets is a good free online alternative.
 If you have any questions about sorting, filtering etc. just drop me an email and I’ll be happy to help you out.

 Was this useful?
-Subscribers get this updated every month, plus weekly newsletters on trends in 14 different fiction genres.
+I’ll update it here for free every month.
+Kindletrends subscribers get a bunch of other goodies, plus weekly newsletters on trends in 14 different fiction genres.